 - Transportation: ferry ride, King Street Station, Seattle Ferris Wheel.
 Another fun way to think outside the box for your indoor photo location is to take a ride!
 Consider places that offer great window light, or add a fun atmosphere to your session.
 Ferry rides allow for both indoor and outdoor options which is a plus – the Vashon, Bainbridge & Whidbey ferries are great because they are only 20-30 minutes one way!

-- Museums: Chihuly (pictured below), Museum of Flight, Olympic Sculpture Park.
-Make your session into a fun activity for the family!
-Museums are fully of beautiful wide open spaces.
+- Museums: Chihuly (pictured below), Museum of Flight, Olympic Sculpture Park, Space Needle.
+Make your session a fun activity for the family!
+Museums are full of beautiful wide open spaces.
 While you will likely have to pay entrance fees (Olympic Sculpture Park is a great exception), sometimes it’s worth it!
 Do note that some museums do not allow photography – most say whether or not on their websites!

 Above: Kacey & Cole riding the carousel at Miner’s Landing